backstage/community-plugins/workspaces/tech-radar/plugins/tech-radar/README.md

 ### How do I load in my own data?

+There are three ways to load in data to the `Tech Radar` plugin; (A) implementing a custom version of the the `TechRadarApi` interface, (B) providing a URL to a JSON file definition location in the config, or (C) providing the raw data in yaml format in the config.
+The options are prioritized in order; if all three were implemented, option A (the custom interface) would be used, and if only options B and C were implemented, option B would be used.

+#### Option A: Implementing the TechRadarApi

 The `TechRadar` plugin uses the `techRadarApiRef` to get a client which implements the `TechRadarApi` interface.
-The default sample one is located [here](src/sample.ts).
+The default implementation is located [here](src/defaultApi.ts).
 To load your own data, you'll need to provide a class that implements the `TechRadarApi` and override the `techRadarApiRef` in the `app/src/apis.ts`.

 ```ts
 // app/src/lib/MyClient.ts